 Through this study, we learned that landscape quality strongly influences wild bee communities, even in relatively complex, mixed use landscapes like our study region.
 The landscape surrounding a site also determined which site-level variables were correlated with higher bee abundance.
 Based on the larger landscape context, it is essential to identify which type of local management will be the most beneficial.
 Growers and land managers have limited ability to influence landscape quality, but tractable changes to site-level management of nesting and floral resources can increase wild bee abundance.
 Through continued dialogue with farmers, we expect our research will inform more successful management of wild bees to support both crop pollination and biodiversity on and around farms.

-To develop clear guidelines that farmers can use to design optimal pollinator habitat, we will select 33 sites in the greater Ithaca region, New York* across forest, agricultural, wetland, successional, and developed habitat typical of Northeast US agricultural landscapes.
-Within each of these sites, we will complete Objectives 1-3.
+To develop clear guidelines that farmers can use to design optimal pollinator habitat, we selected 33 sites in the greater Ithaca region, New York across forest, agricultural, wetland, successional, and developed habitat typical of Northeast US agricultural landscapes.
+Within each of these sites, we completed Objectives 1-3.

-- Assess plant species abundance and richness (to be completed with existing data from collaborators)
+- Assess plant species abundance, richness, and floral area (to be completed with existing data from collaborators)

 - Document bee species abundance and richness.

 - Measure soil moisture, fertility, and organic matter content.

 Using the data from these objectives, we completed the following analytical objectives:

 - Identify how biotic and abiotic factors define a ‘quality landscape’ for wild bees, including landscape floral area, landscape composition and configuration, insecticide risk, topography, and distance to water.